flexera-public/policy_templates/cost/aws/s3_storage_policy/README.md

 ## What it does

-This Policy Template scans all S3 buckets in the given account and checks if the bucket exceeds a specified byte size provided as an input parameter.
-Bucket size is harvested via CloudWatch queries.
-If the a bucket exceeds the threshold, and incident report will show for the S3 buckets, and related information and an email will be sent to the user-specified email address.
+This Policy Template scans all S3 buckets in the given account and checks if the bucket has an intelligent tiering policy configured.
+If the bucket does not have intelligent tiering enabled an email will be sent to the user-specified email address.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

-- *Byte size to check (eg: 1000000000 = 1GB)* - enter the S3 bucket size threshold to trigger an incident.
 - *Email Address* - Email addresses of the recipients you wish to notify
+- *Exclude Tags* - A list of tags used to excluded volumes from the incident.

 ## Policy Actions